JakubJasinski/good-tech-hack-2018/README.md

 npm install
 npm start
 ```
 This will open up the application on port 3000.
-Designed to run in chrome in Iphone 6/7/8 device mode.
+Designed to run on an Iphone on the same network as your computer, or in chrome in Iphone 6/7/8 device mode.

 # MyCoach
 Sick leaves and stress related problems are getting more and more usual.